Sodium Nitrate – A Quality Product from SNDB

 It is a white solid which is very soluble in water.
 It a colorless, odorless crystalline compound that closely resembles potassium nitrate (saltpeter or niter) in appearance and chemical properties.
 It is soluble in water, alcohol, and liquid ammonia.

-Major Applications of Sodium Nitrate are in the following industries:-
+Major Applications of this product are in the following industries:-

 1. Fireworks Manufacturing